gajula-abhiram/rail/qrail-ops/DEPLOYMENT_VERCEL.md

 # Vercel Deployment Guide

-This project is configured to be easily deployed on Vercel.
+This project is configured to be easily deployed on Vercel in a serverless environment.
 Follow these steps to deploy:

 ## Prerequisites
 - A Vercel account (free at [vercel.com](https://vercel.com))